Aalim110/FinalAssignment/Paper1/readme.md

 ## 2.1 Motivating case study:

 our motivation is to propose a automated softawre system where one car's speed accleration must be averaged according to leading car.Traffic sign recognizations applied acceleration braking and steering commands,Pedistarian it removes accident occurs due to collision of pedestarian and car and braking sytem for sudden brakings.For e.g Autoamted cruise control manages car accelration from leading car at same time if a pedestarian is crossing road braking system avoid hitting car to pedestarian.

+Some Ordered integration rules to resolve conflicts between different ADS features.

+Each rule activates a simple ADS feature.

+These rules work according to enviroment variable for example a pedestarian detected behind a car the ttc time to collision between objects and speed of both pedesterian and car should be measured if both are in same speed than thr dist(p,c) denotes the distance between car and pedistaraian p for pedistarian and c for car.dist(c,sign) denotes the distance between car and traffic sign.